tongyx361/Awesome-LLM4Math/README.md

 - **[MathInstruct](https://huggingface.co/datasets/TIGER-Lab/MathInstruct)/College-Math**
   - **# of Queries**: 1,840
   - **Query Description**:
-    - “We use **GPT-4** to …
+    - "We use **GPT-4** to …
     - create question-CoT pairs through **Self-Instruct** (Wang et al., 2023h),
-    - utilizing **a few seed exemplars found online**.”
+    - utilizing **a few seed exemplars found online**."
   - **Answer Description**: Same as query.
 - **[MMIQC](https://huggingface.co/datasets/Vivacem/MMIQC)/AugSimilar**
   - **# of Queries**: (unspecified)
   - **Query Description**:
-    - “In our practice, we find that GPT tends to generate several almost the same problems regardless of the given seed problem when asked to generate up to 10 new problems.
-Thus, we only **ask GPT to generate 3 problems (with a solution, for rejection sampling)** each time”.
+    - "In our practice, we find that GPT tends to generate several almost the same problems regardless of the given seed problem when asked to generate up to 10 new problems.
+Thus, we only **ask GPT to generate 3 problems (with a solution, for rejection sampling)** each time".
     - Considering rejection sampling needs the answer to the problem better to be correct, we use the stronger **GPT-4(-1106)** instead of GPT-3.5.
     - To control the cost, **our prompt emphasizes that the solution should be as brief as possible**.
-    - “We use a **temperature $T = 1.0$** for both procedures.”
+    - "We use a **temperature $T = 1.0$** for both procedures."
   - **Answer Description**: Same as query.
 - **[MMIQC](https://huggingface.co/datasets/Vivacem/MMIQC)/IQC**
   - **# of Queries**: (unspecified)
   - **Query Description**:
-    - “Our approach, termed **IQC (Iterative Question Composing)**, deviates from this by iteratively constructing more complex problems.
-It **augments the initial problems, adding additional reasoning steps without altering their intrinsic logical structure.**”
+    - "Our approach, termed **IQC (Iterative Question Composing)**, deviates from this by iteratively constructing more complex problems.
+It **augments the initial problems, adding additional reasoning steps without altering their intrinsic logical structure.**"
-    - “We perform Iterative Question Composing for **4 iterations**”.
+    - "We perform Iterative Question Composing for **4 iterations**".
-    - “We note that although **some of the questions are not rigorously a sub-problem or sub-step of the corresponding problem in the previous iteration as required in our prompt**, they are still valid questions that can increase the diversity of the dataset.”
+    - "We note that although **some of the questions are not rigorously a sub-problem or sub-step of the corresponding problem in the previous iteration as required in our prompt**, they are still valid questions that can increase the diversity of the dataset."
-    - “Specifically, we use **GPT-4(-1106)** for question composing model $\pi_{q}$ with a **$T = 0.7$ temperature**.”
+    - "Specifically, we use **GPT-4(-1106)** for question composing model $\pi_{q}$ with a **$T = 0.7$ temperature**."
   - **Answer Description**: Same as query.
 - **[MMIQC](https://huggingface.co/datasets/Vivacem/MMIQC)/MathStackExchange**
   - **# of Queries**: 1,203,620
   - **Query Description**:
-    - “we extract the data collected from **Mathematics Stack Exchange in RedPajama (Computer, 2023)** and pre-process it into question-response pairs.
+    - "we extract the data collected from **Mathematics Stack Exchange in RedPajama (Computer, 2023)** and pre-process it into question-response pairs.
     - For each Mathematics Stack Exchange page, we only retain the **answer ranked first by RedPajama**.
-    - Then we **filter out the answer that does not contain a formula environment symbol ‘$’**.”
+    - Then we **filter out the answer that does not contain a formula environment symbol ‘$’**."
   - **Answer Description**: **No** short final answers.
 - **[MWPBench](https://github.com/microsoft/unilm/tree/master/mathscale/MWPBench)/CollegeMath/Train**
   - **# of Queries**: 1,281
   - **Query Description**:
-    - “We curated a collection of **nine college mathematics textbooks**, each addressing a distinct topic.
+    - "We curated a collection of **nine college mathematics textbooks**, each addressing a distinct topic.
     - These textbooks encompass **seven** critical mathematical disciplines: **algebra, pre-calculus, calculus, vector calculus, probability, linear algebra, and differential equations**.
     - These textbooks are originally in PDF format and we convert them to text format using the **MathPix** API, where equations are transformed to LaTeX format.
 Once converted a textbook to text format, we are ready to extract exercises and their solutions.
 For each book, we **first manually segment the book into chapter and identify pages with exercises and their solutions**.
-Then we extract questions in exercises and their associated short answers.”
+Then we extract questions in exercises and their associated short answers."
   - **Answer Description**: Same as query.
 - **[AOPS](https://github.com/hkust-nlp/dart-math/blob/main/data/dsets/aops.jsonl)**
   - **# of Queries**: 3,886